 Speciality Chemicals Magazine welcomes contributions from academia and industry.

 News and commentaries: up to 200 words with one accompanying table or graphic;

-Feature articles: typically up to 1,200 words with two tables or graphics.
+Feature articles: typically up to 800 words with four tables or graphics.

 Submissions should be made by email to the editor ([email protected]).
 We will let you know within three weeks if your contribution has been accepted for publication.
 All submissions are subject to review by the editor.
 If accepted, content may be edited and/or abridged, to ensure it is in line with the values, requirements and style of the magazine.